GuYuIMUST/NAS-HBO/README.md

 # 3DS-DARTS
 ## Introduction
-**Three-Dimensional Stable Differentiable Architecture Search for Pulmonary Nodule Classification**
+**A Novel High-precision Bilevel Optimization Method for 3D Pulmonary Nodule Classification**

 Sorry, the paper is currently under review.
 Once the paper is published, we will release the code.
 ## Results